bubanjan/real-estate-solution/README.md

 ### ✅ Completed Frontend Features

 - ✅ Global state management using **Zustand** (e.g., user session, filters...)
+- ✅ GUI built with Material UI
+- ✅ Client-side navigation using React Router
 - ✅ **List Estates** with pagination, sorting, and search
 - ✅ **Filter real estate listings** by price, size, city, and estate type
 - ✅ **Frontend form validation** (e.g., required fields, max text length)
-- ✅ **Modal confirmation dialogs** for estate deletion
 - ✅ **Create/Edit/Delete Estate** with dynamic tag selection (multi-select)
 - ✅👥 **Role-based access**:
   - ✅ Admin and Agent can create/edit estates and and see/edit seller contact info for every estate
   - ✅ Only Admin can delete estate
   - ✅ Public (unauthenticated) users can search and browse, see estate data, but not modify data and they can not see seller data
-- ✅ GUI built with Material UI
-- ✅ Client-side navigation using React Router
 - ✅ Real-time validation and error messages in form fields
 - ✅ Handles JWT login via HttpOnly cookies (secure session management)
 - ✅ Images upload with check of size and file type, in create and edit modal
 - ✅ Images are visible as image gallery in estate detail view
+- ✅ **Modal confirmation dialogs**

 ---